The word ke, like hin and den, must always be followed by either a noun or pronoun.

 what? or which one?

 The words ete and oto, the plural counterparts of te and to, may also be attached to hin, den and ke in order to form the words hinete/hinoto (these; these ones), denete/denoto (those; those ones), keete (who; which people; which ones), keoto (what; what things; which ones).
-However, just as te and to may be used with words denoting plurality, they may also be used when number is unknown, such as when asking who and what.
+However, since te and to may be used with words denoting plurality, -te/-to may also be used when number is unknown, such as when asking who and what.
 For this reason, keete and keoto are rarely used.

 Questions with ke have the same word order as their counterpart declarative sentences.